 UEs which have joined a multicast session(s) and are in RRC_IDLE/RRC_INACTIVE state shall apply the reception of the paging message procedure as specified in TS 38.331 [3] when the UE expects MBS group notification as specified in clause 16.10.5.2 in TS 38.300 [2].

+NOTE 1: UE performs procedures to receive MBS broadcast session(s) as defined in TS 38.331 [3] if upper layer is configured the MBS start time and/or scheduled activation time(s) (as specified in TS23.247 [21]) even if the UE operates in eDRX.

+7 Paging

+When upper layers provide MBS start time and/or scheduled activation time(s) (as specified in TS23.247 [21]), UE shall monitor paging using TMGI (as specified in TS 38.331 [3]) as defined in 7.1 during those upper layer provided MBS start time and/or scheduled activation time(s).

-7 Paging7.1 Discontinuous Reception for paging
+7.1 Discontinuous Reception for paging

 The UE may use Discontinuous Reception (DRX) in RRC_IDLE and RRC_INACTIVE state in order to reduce power consumption.
 The UE monitors one paging occasion (PO) per DRX cycle.
 A PO is a set of PDCCH monitoring occasions and can consist of multiple time slots (e.g. subframe or OFDM symbol) where paging DCI can be sent (TS 38.213 [4]).
 One Paging Frame (PF) is one Radio Frame and may contain one or multiple PO(s) or starting point of a PO.
 A L2 U2N Relay UE monitors the paging occasions of its PC5-RRC connected L2 U2N Remote UEs.
 In this case, the DRX cycle and UE ID mentioned in this clause refer to those of the L2 U2N Remote UE.